 9. Patterns and repetition

-There is a reason why we love patterns, they are aesthetically pleasing to the eye.
-Another aspect to explore is including something in your photograph that interrupts a pattern as a way of including an element of the unexpected.
+There is a reason why we love patterns – they are aesthetically pleasing to the eye.
+Another aspect to explore is including something in your photograph that interrupts a pattern as a way of including an element of surprise.

 10. Symmetry and asymmetry

-There is beauty, simplicity and a certain type of elegance in a photograph that is perfectly symmetrical.
+There are beauty, simplicity and a certain type of elegance in a photograph that is perfectly symmetrical.
 It’s pleasing to the eye and a sure way to catch the attention of many.
 The same goes for a slight variation of the style; asymmetrical shots that include empty space for visual interest (use the first photo composition rule in this list to find out where to place your subject).

 These are just 10 of the most noteworthy rules of composition in photography.
 But how do you improve your photography composition skills if none of these principles are applicable?
 All things aside, you know better than anyone else that rules are meant to be broken.
-The most important thing is that you develop your personal photography style, and push forward your aesthetics and your unique vision.
-That’s one rule that you should implement 100% of the time.
+The most important thing is that you develop your personal photography style and push forward your aesthetics and your unique vision.
+That’s the one rule you should stand by 100% of the time.